 Zoom is a video conferencing tool for remote meetings, online courses, and webinars.
+CSULB faculty, staff, and students are eligible for Zoom accounts to host meetings for up to 300 participants for unlimited meeting duration.
+Meetings can be recorded and saved locally for future playback.
 Zoom can be used on desktop computers, mobile devices, and multimedia room systems.
-Sign In with SSO; click the Zoom chiclet to access your account.

 Get Started with Zoom in BeachBoard

 Scheduling a Meeting on Zoom Web Portal